The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 After calibration – what then?

 Ultimately, the proof of the pudding is in the printing, so to speak.
 After calibration, it’s time to compare some prints to the screen.
-Make sure they’re prints from a reputable pro lab, not just any old shopping center photo kiosk.
+Make sure they’re prints from a reputable pro lab, not just any old shopping centre photo kiosk.

 Please understand that you don’t need new prints after you’ve calibrated.
 Prior prints will do, as long as they’re from your regular (good) lab, and as long as you didn’t allow the lab to do any “auto correction” on your files before printing.
 A lot of people make the mistake of thinking that they need to get new prints to test a new calibrator.
 Of course this isn’t true – your lab doesn’t change the way it prints just because you have calibrated your screen.
 Any recent prints are fine.